 We need to know how microorganisms, plants, and animals work and how they interact on land and in the sea and fresh waters.
 Of increasing importance to us is global climate change and how this affects the living world.

 Our courses will help prepare you for a career in biology, be it in biodiversity, biosecurity, or biotechnology.
 Our lecturers are all actively engaged in research on diverse and exciting topics.
-These range from those of practical and economic importance to Aotearoa New Zealand society, to those probing the boundaries of fundamental, interest-driven science.
+These range from those of practical and economic importance to Aotearoa society, to those probing the boundaries of fundamental, interest-driven science.

 Te Kura Pūtaiao Koiora | School of Biological Sciences has modern, well-equipped teaching and research laboratories with excellent technical support.
 The full suite of molecular biology and biochemistry equipment includes: